-- 1. Student organizations may advertise their events by chalking on ground surfaces around campus.
-Institute departments may also use chalking to advertise. - 2.
-Chalking is permitted on outside ground surfaces only. - 3.
-Chalking is not permitted on the Campanile area, on campus fountains, or buildings. - 4.
-The use of markers, paint, or chalk spray is prohibited. - 5.
-GT student organizations and departments can request permission to chalk on ground surfaces on campus by sending an email inquiry to CPSM at events@spaceplan.gatech.edu. - 4.
-Displays and Exhibits
+- a.
+Student organizations may advertise their events by chalking on ground surfaces around campus.
+Institute departments may also use chalking to advertise. - b.
+Chalking is permitted on outside ground surfaces only. - c.
+Chalking is not permitted on the Campanile area, on campus fountains, or buildings. - d.
+The use of markers, paint, or chalk spray is prohibited. - e.
+GT student organizations and departments can request permission to chalk on ground surfaces on campus by sending an email inquiry to CPSM at events@spaceplan.gatech.edu.

+4. Displays and Exhibits